slashformotion/FORK-gokrazy/website/content/userguide/ntp.md

 Each gokrazy instance comes with a built-in NTP client (see [Instance Config → GokrazyPackages](/userguide/instance-config/#gokrazypackages) for more details on system packages) which sets the system clock once the network is up.
-The client drops root privileges after start-up and only keeps the `CAP_SYS_TIME` capability required for setting the clock.

 ## NTP servers